-The Board of Directors previously adopted a "clawback" policy called the Incentive Compensation Recoupment Policy, in which the Board has the authority to pursue recovery of incentive compensation for an accounting restatement, a material error in a compensation measure or fraudulent or intentional misconduct.
+The Board of Directors previously adopted a "clawback" policy called the Incentive Compensation Recoupment Policy, in which the Board has the authority to pursue recovery of incentive compensation in the event of:

+- an accounting restatement;

+- a material error in a compensation measure; or

+- fraudulent or intentional misconduct.

 This policy does not limit the legal remedies the Company may seek against any employee for fraudulent or illegal activity.
 Further, this policy was not adopted in response to any particular concerns, but rather to align the Company's compensation practices with observed best practices.
+During fiscal 2024, the Compensation Committee and the Company reviewed and updated this policy to ensure compliance with the final SEC rules under Section 954 of the Dodd-Frank Act.
+In accordance with the final SEC rules and applicable exchange listing standards, the updated policy applies to all incentive-based compensation received by our executive officers after the effective date of the updated policy.
+Specifically, in the event of a triggering accounting restatement, the Compensation Committee is tasked with recovering in a reasonably prompt timeframe all incentive-based compensation received by a covered executive officer during the applicable recovery period in excess of the compensation that would have been received had the compensation been determined using the restated amounts.